top of page

 Much information can be gained by observing the secondary clarifier as to what type of solids are floating on the water surface.
 Participants will see examples of various types of visible solids near or at the surface of the secondary clarifier.
 Microscopic examination of indicator organisms will also be discussed.
 Examples of modifications to reactors that minimize foaming and bulking sludge will be presented.

-Scheduled: Thu 16 May 2024 at 10:30 am PDT
+Scheduled: Thu 3 Apr 2025 at 10:30 am PDT

 For CEUs or PDHs include in your registration items listed in Box at top of page